Freedom of Information Act

 Upon request, these electronic records will be provided in a commonly used and comprehensible format such as PDF, Excel, or printed copy.

-If a record is stored in a specialized program or system that requires conversion, the Park District will make reasonable efforts to furnish it in a form that can be understood by persons lacking knowledge of computer language or printout format.
+If a record is stored in a specialized program or system that requires conversion, the Park District will make reasonable efforts to furnish it in a form that can be understood by persons lacking knowledge of computer language or printout format upon request.

 -